 Dimmick’s current drug cocktail includes methotrexate, budesonide and vedolizumab, along with iron, calcium, vitamin D, folic acid and B12 supplements, since methotrexate can cause folate deficiency and leg cramping.

 Methotrexate can also cause liver abnormalities if the person taking it binges on alcohol, notes Dr. Keyashian, and women who might become pregnant must also use effective contraception while taking the drug, because it’s a medication used to induce abortions.
 (It’s also not FDA-approved for Crohn’s.)

 While swapping in and out drugs from a treatment regime to strike the right balance of reduced symptoms without too many side effects, those living with Crohn’s can also make some lifestyle choices to improve their quality of life.

-3 things make Crohn’s disease worse, says Dr. Keyashian: smoking or secondhand smoke exposure; use of NSAIDs such as ibuprofen or naproxen, which can cause ulcers; and certain antibiotics, which can trigger flare-ups of the disease.
-Not much evidence exists to support the use of supplements or probiotics for Crohn’s.
+Three things make Crohn’s disease worse, says Dr. Keyashian: smoking or secondhand smoke exposure; use of NSAIDs such as ibuprofen or naproxen, which can cause ulcers; and certain antibiotics, which can trigger flare-ups of the disease.